eitrtechnologies/idem-azurerm/docs/topics/gettingstarted.rst

     (idemenv) $ idem state mytest.sls --test

-Once you determine that your state file with perform the intended operations, then you can build the defined resources by running idem like so:
+Once you determine that your state file will perform the intended operations, then you can build the defined resources by running idem like so:

 .. code-block:: bash